19/3/2004 -- Of piano songs and Wodehouse-speak

 But the cristofori piano at chijmes was so muffled,

-every single note evaporated into the echoey arches of the hall once they left my fingers
+every single note evaporated into the echoey arches of

 that i thought i sounded perpetually soft!